 Planning your visit to Brockhole

-Brockhole House and Gardens are open all year.
+Brockhole House and Gardens are closed.
 Opening times are seasonal and will vary on occasions when there are special events.

-Brockhole House and Gardens and The Brockhole Cafe are opening on 5 July and will be open everyday from 10am until 5pm.
+Brockhole House and Gardens and The Brockhole Cafe are currently closed.

 Entry to Brockhole House and Gardens and The Lake District Story Exhibition is free.